 You should see the SSH address printed next to

-Alternatively, you can use the Fuchsia IDK and use pre-built system images.
+Alternatively, you can use the Fuchsia SDK and use pre-built system images.